ibm-cloud-docs/account/subscription_acct_faq.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for subscription accounts
+# FAQ for subscription accounts
 {: #faq-subscription-account}

-FAQs for subscription accounts include entries about subscription credit, subscription terms, and other subscription-related self-help information.
+FAQ for subscription accounts include entries about subscription credit, subscription terms, and other subscription-related self-help information.
 {: shortdesc}

 ## How do I add subscription credit to my account?